 1.0320 Recreation commercial zoning district (RCOM).
 The recreation commercial (RCOM) zoning district provides for a broad range of recreational uses and is intended to accommodate retail and service establishments in order to promote economic vitality.
-The recreational uses provided for in this district include (without limitation by enumeration) activities lighted at night, which involve such snowmobiles equipment as power or motorcycles, and amplified sound.
+The recreational uses provided for in this district include (without limitation by enumeration) activities lighted at night, which involve power equipment such as snowmobiles or motorcycles, and amplified sound.